Strategy/Foundations

 The AWPer is the player whose primary weapon is the AWP, a bolt-action sniper rifle that kills in one shot to most of the body.
 It is the most powerful weapon in the game and also the most expensive.
 On most teams, the AWPer is the highest-impact individual player and the one opponents spend the most time trying to eliminate.

 AWPers have the highest kill ceilings on any roster.
 When they are playing well and the game is going their team's way, they can put up numbers that no rifler matches.
-But their floor is also more volatile.
-An AWPer who gets targeted, who loses their rifle early in rounds, or who is playing a map that does not suit their style can have a quiet game that looks bad on paper even if they played reasonably well.
+But their floor is more volatile.
+An AWPer who gets targeted, loses their rifle early in rounds, or is playing a map that does not suit their style can have a quiet game that looks bad on paper regardless of their overall quality.

 AWPers are also disproportionately affected by opponent preparation.
-Top teams run specific plays designed to isolate and kill the AWPer early, and some do it better than others.
-If you are picking a star AWPer to go over a kill line, check the opponent's tendency to hunt AWPers and which map is being played.
+Top teams run specific anti-AWP plays designed to isolate and trade them early.
+If you are picking a star AWPer to go over a kill line, check which map is being played and whether the opponent has shown a tendency to hunt the AWPer specifically.

-For kill props: AWPers are the highest-upside pick on any roster.
-Their lines tend to reflect their average, but their ceiling in a good game is well above that average.
-In games where you expect a blowout in their favor, they are often the best over bet on the slate.
+For kill props: AWPers are generally the highest-upside pick on any roster.
+Their lines tend to reflect their average, but their ceiling in a good game is well above it.
+The variance cuts both ways.

 The IGL

 The in-game leader calls strategy during rounds and makes real-time adjustments throughout the game.
-They are responsible for reading what the opponent is doing, calling the right play, and keeping the team executing under pressure.
-All while also playing themselves.
+They are responsible for reading the opponent, making the right call, and keeping the team executing under pressure, all while playing their own rounds.

-For kill props: IGL lines are usually set lower than star fraggers, which makes them look like safer unders in close games.
-Be careful about taking overs on IGLs unless the team is heavily favored and the map suits them.
+For kill props: IGL lines are usually set lower than star fraggers, which makes overs look tempting.
+They are rarely the right play unless the team is heavily favored and the matchup is weak enough that the IGL does not need to sacrifice stats to manage the game.

 The entry fragger

 The entry fragger is the player who goes first into contested space.
-On T side, they are the one pushing through a door or onto a site before the rest of the team follows.
-The job is to open up space by either killing a defender or forcing them to reposition, even if the entry fragger dies in the process.
+On T side, they push through a door or onto a site before the rest of the team follows.
+The job is to open space by either killing a defender or forcing them to reposition, even if the entry fragger dies in the process.

 Entry fraggers typically have high kill counts alongside high death counts.
 That is the nature of the role.
-They are taking duels in disadvantaged positions by design, and sometimes they lose those duels.
+They take duels in disadvantaged positions by design and sometimes lose those duels.
 A K/D ratio slightly below 1.0 on an entry fragger is not a concern.
-It can actually indicate they are doing their job aggressively.
+It can indicate they are doing their job correctly.

-What you want to see from an entry fragger is first-blood efficiency, winning the opening duel of a round, and consistency of impact.
-An entry who opens rounds well creates advantages for the whole team.
-One who keeps dying without creating those advantages is a liability regardless of their kill total.
+What matters is first-blood efficiency.
+An entry who wins the opening duel of a round creates structural advantages for the whole team.
+One who keeps dying without creating those advantages is a liability regardless of kill total.

 The support player

-Support players use grenades, flashbangs, smoke grenades, and molotovs to enable their teammates.
+Support players use grenades, flashbangs, smokes, and molotovs to enable their teammates.
 They block sightlines, blind defenders, cut rotations, and set up plays for the fraggers.
 Their job is creating conditions where other players get kills, not getting kills themselves.

 Good support play is often invisible.
 You notice it when it is absent.
-A team that cannot smoke off a key angle, cannot flash their entry into a site, or cannot cut off a rotation is usually playing without a functional support.
+A team that cannot smoke key angles, flash entries, or cut rotations is usually playing without a functional support.
 The support's value shows up in the team's results far more than in their personal stat line.

-For kill props: Be cautious about taking overs on support players at face value.
-Their kill output is more dependent on game script than almost any other role.
-A support player on a team that wins in a blowout may finish with 10 kills because the game was over in 20 rounds.
-The same player in a close game might get 18.
+For kill props: Support output is more sensitive to game script than any other role.
+A support on a team that wins in a blowout may finish with 10 kills because the game was over in 20 rounds.
+The same player in a close three-map series might reach 18.
+The line does not capture that variance well.

 The lurker

 The lurker separates from the team to apply pressure from unexpected angles, cut off rotations, or catch opponents out of position.
-On T side, while four players are pushing one side of the map, the lurker might be sneaking around the back to attack from a direction defenders did not expect.
+On T side, while four players are pushing one side of the map, the lurker might be working around the back to attack from a direction defenders did not account for.

-Lurkers can put up high-impact individual rounds when things go well.
+Lurkers can put up high-impact individual rounds when conditions line up.
 A successful lurk that cuts a rotation and enables a site take is worth as much as several entry kills in terms of round impact.
 But lurker output is hard to project because it depends heavily on what the other team does.
-If opponents are playing conservatively and not rotating, the lurker has nothing to catch.
-If opponents are aggressive rotators, the lurker gets free kills.
+If opponents play conservatively and do not rotate, the lurker has nothing to catch.

 Role flexibility and how to use this

-The useful habit is to look at what a player actually does on the specific maps being played rather than assuming their role is fixed.
-HLTV and other stats sites track things like who is getting first blood, what weapons players are using, and what their CT versus T side split looks like.
-That data tells you more than a generic role label.
+The useful habit is to look at what a player actually does on the specific maps being played rather than assuming their role is fixed across all contexts.
+Which players are taking first blood, what weapons they are using, and what their CT versus T side splits look like tells you more than a generic role label.

 When building a process for kill props, start with the role to understand the expected range, then layer in recent form and the specific opponent.
 A support player facing a weak team on a map with a lot of active duels might have a realistic path to their over.
-The same player against a passive, defensive team on a slower map is probably sitting under their line by halftime.
+The same player against a passive, defensive team on a slower map is likely sitting under their line well before the series ends.